TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Introduction

+This gap motivates a new task setting that we term multi-step time series inference, in which solving a single query requires dynamically composing multiple analytical steps, numerical tools, and domain constraints.
+While time series foundation models excel at individual subtasks, they lack mechanisms for instruction following, workflow assembly, and constraint-aware reasoning.
+Large language models (LLMs), on the other hand, exhibit strong reasoning and instruction-following capabilities \citep{mondorf2024beyond,zeng2023evaluating}, but struggle with temporal pattern recognition and numerical computation due to discretization artifacts \citep{spathis2024first} and their optimization for token prediction rather than numerical estimation \citep{li2024mechanics,cvejoski2022future,karthick2025LLMReg}.
+Addressing these limitations through full retraining or architectural redesign is costly and inefficient.

+In this work, we advocate a domain-oriented specialization of LLMs for time series inference via program-aided execution.
+We introduce \modelname, a time series domain-specialized agent that decomposes high-level inference queries into structured workflows composed of well-defined time series operators, ensuring numerical accuracy and reliable execution.
+Rather than embedding time series reasoning within the LLM itself, \modelnamespace leverages in-context learning \citep{brown2020language} to learn how to orchestrate domain-specific operators for multi-step inference.
+Standard execution feedback is used as an enabling mechanism to iteratively refine generated workflows when errors occur, improving robustness without retraining.

-Even though \modelnamespace is designed to tackle universal multi-step time series inference tasks, robust evaluation requires grounding its general reasoning capabilities in a suite of representative problems.
-We begin by assessing \modelname's basic time series understanding using the TimeSeriesExam benchmark \citep{cai2024timeseriesexam}.
-To further evaluate its ability to handle real-world complexity, we introduce a new dataset composed of carefully curated questions that reflect recurring challenges across practical domains.
-Specifically, our benchmark includes predictive tasks such as constraint-aware forecasting in smart grid operations \citep{han2021real,wang220kv,greif1999short}, as well as diagnostic tasks involving anomaly detection with threshold calibration \citep{yan2021learning} and causal discovery guided by domain knowledge \citep{aoki2020parkca}.
-These task types serve as proxies for broader categories of time series multi-step reasoning and collectively capture the procedural, analytical, and diagnostic complexity that \modelnamespace is designed to address.
+Robust evaluation of multi-step time series inference requires benchmarks that go beyond single-step prediction accuracy.
+We first assess \modelname’s foundational time series understanding using TimeSeriesExam \citep{cai2024timeseriesexam}.
+We then introduce a new benchmark composed of curated tasks that reflect recurring challenges in scientific and engineering practice, including constraint-aware forecasting in smart grid operations \citep{han2021real,wang220kv,greif1999short}, anomaly detection with threshold calibration \citep{yan2021learning}, and causal discovery guided by domain knowledge\citep{aoki2020parkca} (instantiated through a Granger-style predictive notion of temporal influence\citep{seth2007granger}).
+These tasks serve as representative instances of multi-step time series inference, capturing the procedural and analytical complexity absent from existing benchmarks.